HAEdwin/homeassistant-apsystems_ecu_reader/README.md

 - Zigbee signal strength in dBm

 > **Note:**
-> For in-dept information about sensors etc. please read the Wiki on tis project page.
+> For in-dept information about sensors etc. please read the Wiki on this project page.

 ---